expandtheroom/jquery-scrolltie/README.md

 ### Usage ###

 Call scrollTie on any valid jQuery object and pass it options.
-The only required option is property, which can point to any incrementable CSS property.
-There are supported shorthands for 2D transforms and backgroundPositionX and Y.
+The only required option is property, which can point to any increment-able CSS property.
+There are supported shorthands for 2D transforms, backgroundPositionX, and backgroundPositionY.

 Example:
 ```